earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-intro/2017-02-01-lidar02-lidar-point-clouds.md

 NaCL LASzip module.
 > src: https://github.com/verma/plasio

-## 1. Open a .las file in plas.io ###
+## 1. Open a .las File in plas.io ###

 1. If you haven't already, download the week 3 dataset - linked at the top of this page.
-It contains several `.laz` format point cloud datasets that we will use in this lesson.
+It contains several `.laz` format point cloud datasets that you will use in this lesson.
 2. When the download is complete, drag one of the `.laz` files into the <a href="http://plas.io" target="_blank">
 plas.io website.</a> window.